inductiva/inductiva/docs-sources/scale-up/parallel-simulations/run-parallel-simulations-with-templating.md

-# Run Multiple Simulations in Parallel
+# Run Multiple Simulations in Parallel with Templating

 Running multiple simulations in parallel can significantly reduce waiting times, especially useful when exploring various parameter values or running a large number